LogicalGeekBoy/sky-zoo/README.md

 To capture a mob, simply enclose them somewhere and then name them with a name tag as `Captured` (exactly with matching case).

+The tab screen tracks player deaths which you can use as an extra challenge.
+Try completing the map with less than 10 deaths across all players.
+This is optional, the datapack doesn't enforce limited lives.

 Once all the mobs have been caught and you have finished your zoo, the map is complete.

 ## How to change the rewards for capturing a mob